 10. Try a secured credit card

 Secured credit cards are a stepping stone to building credit for those with a bad or missing history.
 With this type of account, a lender will ask you to deposit money into a savings account in exchange for a line of credit.
 You’ll still have to make payments out of pocket for any balance you accrue on the card, but if you miss a payment, the creditor will take the outstanding balance out of your savings account.
 Remember late payments on secured credit cards will show up as derogatory marks on your credit report, just like any other delinquency.

 Reducing debt is the most effective way to improve your credit.
-Your credit utilization rate accounts for nearly a third of your total credit score; anything above 30% will start to knock points off your score.
+Your total debt accounts for nearly a third of your total credit score.
 Focus on prioritizing your finances to pay down debt, and you’ll soon see your credit score start to climb back up again.

 How Long Does It Take to Rebuild Credit?

 In the process of improving your credit, patience is key.
 “I really think of it as rehabilitating your credit history,” says Rod Griffin, senior director of consumer education and advocacy at Experian.
 “You can’t fix your credit history or credit scores overnight; you really rehabilitate them over time.”

 The time frame for improving your credit score depends on the factors that brought it down in the first place.
 Paying down debt to reduce your credit utilization ratio can have positive effects on your score in just a month or two.
 However, if you have more serious derogatory marks in your credit report, it may be years of consistent hard work before you see a significant improvement.